SurniaUlula/wpsso-plm/readme.txt

 **Let Facebook, Pinterest, and Google know about your places and locations:**

-Add Facebook / Open Graph "location", Pinterest Rich Pin "place", and Google Local Business / Local SEO markup in your webpages.
+Add Facebook / Open Graph location, Pinterest Rich Pin place, and Google Local Business / Local SEO markup.

 **Provide place and location information for WPSSO Core and its add-ons:**

-The WPSSO Core plugin can use place information for Facebook / Open Graph "location", Pinterest Rich Pin "place" and Local SEO meta tags.
+*The WPSSO Core plugin* can use place information for Facebook / Open Graph location, Pinterest Rich Pin place and Local SEO meta tags.

-The WPSSO Organization add-on can assign places to organizations (ie. content publisher, event organizer, etc.).
+*The WPSSO Organization add-on* can assign places to organizations (ie. content publisher, event organizer, etc.).

-The [WPSSO Schema JSON-LD Markup Premium](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) add-on can use place information for the Schema Place type and its sub-types.
+*The [WPSSO Schema JSON-LD Markup Premium](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) add-on* can use place information for the Schema Place type and its sub-types.

 <h3>WPSSO PLM Standard Features</h3>